Start of Q&A on types of tea! !

 Pot-roasted ball green tea (Kamairi Seitamaryokucha)

-A Tea leaves are roasted and kneaded in an iron pot, then dried and shaped into magatama.
+AThe tea leaves are roasted and kneaded in an iron kettle, then dried and shaped into magatama.

 Semi-fermented tea (oolong tea)